openhwgroup/core-v-verif/docs/VerifStrat/source/test_programs.rst

 team use them.
 As such they are likely to be deprecated and their use by new test programs developed for CORE-V is strongly discouraged.

+The CLINT Machine Timer and Sail Interrupt Generator were added to support the RISC-V Architectural Certification Tests (ACT4).
+ACT4's machine-mode interrupt and timer certification tests require the testbench to supply memory-mapped ``mtime``/``mtimecmp`` registers and a way to assert and clear ``mip.MSIP`` and ``mip.MEIP``.
+These two peripherals (below) provide exactly that, mirroring the RISC-V Sail reference model.

 +--------------------------+-----------------------+----------------------------------------------------------------+
 | Virtual Peripheral       | VP Address            | Action on Write                                                |
 |                          | (data_addr_i)         |                                                                |